Global stability of three dimensional steady Prandtl equation: Reduction of Theorem

-Here, $\mu,$ $\delta$, $\frac{1}{N}$ are small positive constants independent of $\varepsilon $ and $A$ is a large positive constant depending on $\varepsilon.$ Then for $X\leq {A}^{-1},$ there exists a solution to \eqref{eq:3DPrandtl} with \eqref{1121-1}-\eqref{1121-2} satisfying the following properties, Note that the above estimates are uniform in $y$ variable.
-And the detailed growth rates in $z$ near $z=0$ and decay rates for $z$ large can be found in the proof. \end{theorem} In the analysis, we will take $A$ as $\varepsilon$ to some negative power.
-Hence, in order to justify the stability of small perturbation, we assume $X\leq {A}^{-1}.$ In addition, due to a self-similar change of variables as explained in Section \ref{20250703-intro}, we assume $\mu$ to be small without loss of generality.
+Here, $\mu,$ $\delta$, $\frac{1}{N}$ are small positive constants independent of $\varepsilon $ and $A$ is $\varepsilon$ to some negative power.
+Then there exists a solution to \eqref{eq:3DPrandtl} with \eqref{26-02-08-xtheta} and \eqref{1121-1}-\eqref{1121-2} satisfying the following properties, And the detailed growth rates in $z$ near $z=0$ and decay rates for $z$ large can be found in the proof. \end{theorem}